rohithooda10/multi-label-classification/Documentation.md

 The preprocessing steps effectively handled noise in the legal texts, and the window-based approach in the model addressed challenges related to long text lengths.

+## Compare Pretrained V Finetuned BERT
+In pretrained BERT, we just a classifier layer and trained that layer only while keeping BERT layers frozen.
+Here are some results -

+**Pretrained Accuracies**

+**Pretrained Training loss per epoch**

 ## Conclusion

 This documentation outlines the comprehensive steps taken to develop a legal text multilabel classification model.
 The implemented approaches, preprocessing steps, and model architecture aim to address specific challenges associated with legal texts.